sangwani-coder/lipila-fullstack-flask/README.md

 * LIP_ENV=db

 * PGUSER=lipila_dev
-* PGPASSWORD=lipila
+* PGPASSWORD=password
-* PGDATABASE=lipila
+* PGDATABASE=lipiladb
 * PGHOST=localhost

 * MAIL_USERNAME=_your gmail account_
 * MAIL_PASSWORD=_your password associated with your email account_

 ## Initializing the Database
-* create a postgres database named lipila
+* create a postgres database named lipiladb

 You initialize the database by calling the init-db method that has been registered with the app, it can be called using the flask command.

-Run the init-db command:

-        flask --app lipila init-db
-Initialized the database.

-There will now be a lipila.sqlite file in the instance folder in your project.
+The databasse tables will be created once you start the application.

 Run the app
 Run the following commands in the project directory to install the dependencies and run the app.